hfall/smas/README.md

-#Scholastic Museurm of Art & Science
+#Scholastic Museum of Art & Science